soundrop199005/colabtest/README.md

 UserDoc.pdf is the documentation explaining how to run level1_trainmodel.py and level1_testmodel.py.

 Level2.ipynb file is the google colab notebook which shows the work I have done for level2 task, including the data downloading, the training process, the hyper parameter tuning and the model evaluation.
-Level2 task model uses MobileNetV2 basemodel shallow layers by removing two deep bottlenecks, trained from scratch.
+Level2 task model uses MobileNetV2 basemodel shallow layers by removing two deep bottleneck blocks, trained from scratch.

 Level2_TrainModel.ipynb is the simplified version of Level2.ipynb which includes the most useful functions with examples.